Cats can get blood transfusions from dogs, and this once saved a cat from dying after it ate rat poison.

 28. The New York City Subway still operates several train cars constructed in 1964 in regular service.
 This specific model owes its longevity to its superior durability, craftsmanship and structural quality.
 Retired cars from this model are shipped out to the Atlantic Ocean for artificial reefs

-29. People who love grilled cheese sandwiches tend to have more sex.
+29. Studies by researchers has found that people who love grilled cheese sandwiches tend to have more sex.

 30. The Washington Generals broke a 2495-game losing streak by accidentally beating the Harlem Globetrotters 100-99.